kadena-community/spirekey/docs/KIP-0030/guides/recover-account.md

 Now that you recovered the name of the account that the credential id of the passkey on the user's device belongs to you can proceed to retrieve all details of the account.
-This can be achieved by executing a local transaction against your locally running Devnet or any other network you may be developing your wallet dApp against.
+This can be achieved by executing a local transaction against Testnet or any other network you may be developing your wallet dApp against.
 The code example below uses the functional pattern for creating and executing transactions provided by the `@kadena/client` package.
 The transaction includes a call to the `get-webauthn-guard` function of the `webauthn-wallet` module for retrieving the account details and a call to the `get-balance` function of the `coin` module to retrieve the account balance.
 So, the gist of the Pact command to be executed is as follows and it is, of course, up to you what programming pattern you want to use to execute it locally.

 ```pact
 [